Memphis, TN: United States Fireworks Company

 Arsenic – www.atsdr.cdc.gov/toxfaqs/tfacts2.pdf

-If you have additional questions about the health effects of lead or how to protect your family, you can contact the Shelby County Health Department, Environmental Health Services at (901) 222-9592 or the Tennessee Childhood Lead Poisoning Prevention Program at (615) 253-0005.
+For additional questions contact the Shelby County Health Department, Environmental Health Services at (901) 222-9592 or the Tennessee Childhood Lead Poisoning Prevention Program at (615) 253-0005.

 Documents